alikureishy/AI-isolation/README.md

 ###### Distance-from-open-spaces score (horizon_score())

 This scoring is based on the distance of the player from the open spaces.
-The goal is to encourage the player to always stay closer, or move towards, parts of the board with more open spaces, so as to avoid getting trapped in a suboptimal region of the board.
-It helps potentially avoid the *horizon problem*.
+The goal is to encourage the player to always stay closer, or move towards, parts of the board with more open spaces, so as to avoid getting trapped in a region of limited mobility, particularly near the middle or end of the game.
+It helps potentially mitigate (though not entirely eliminate) the *horizon problem*.

-It is still a WIP and has therefore note been listed here.
+It is still a WIP and has therefore not been listed here.
+One challenge is the time comlexity required to process islands of open spaces.
+Taking the center of mass of the open slots might not achieve the desired result, since the objective is to move directly towards larger clusters.
+The center of mass might not be located at the right spot.

+Unless a very efficient approach to this problem emerges, to identify the reachable open-space islands on the board, I have doubts as to whether this heuristic could be useful.
+Nevertheless, I felt it might be interesting mentioning it here.

 **Performance**